gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 look showed what he thought of Erileine's silence.

 "Yes, *sra*."
 Erileine switched back to Praczny, thinking furiously to construct her next sentence.
-"I is---am---apprentice for language.
+"I is–am–apprentice for language.
 Trade also.
 I learn Praczny, Gandan-o, read and write, Bantangui also, then Ruudian also."

 Jaromir grunted.
 "Good.
 So where's your teacher?"